Phanisment/Item-Caster/README.md

 ## Main Feature:
-- Make datapack can use cast Skill with item.
+- Make datapack can Cast Skill with item.
 - Support Oraxen/ItemsAdder or other plugin that use nbt as modifier item.
 - Flexible for other plugin, maybe will little bit break if another plugin using nbt `Abilities` but i will add configuration for that.